hindman/optopus/misc/plan.md

   - Current code has a bug: some confusion between nargs and ntimes.
 Currently, a nargs=(0,1) causes the option to be non-required.
 That's incorrect.

+  - Current code also gives misleading error messages.
+For example, if a required option is missing, the error message mistakenly conveys that the problem is 'Did not get expected N of arguments'.
+In fact, the problem is that that option was missing entirely.

   - help_text(): USAGE: use [] or () brackets, based on optional vs required.